What is, or who is, The Millennial?

 For my MA dissertation, I conducted qualitative research into the reasons why people discontinued a vegan or plant-based diet after following it consistently for at least 30 consecutive days.
 My hope was to understand some of the barriers people encountered to transitioning to a vegan diet, in order to be able to address these barriers.

 In 2020 I completed a Postgraduate Certificate in Education (PGCE) with the University of Exeter as part of my training to become a Teacher of Spanish and French.
-I am currently teaching languages in an independent school and independently continuing my own studies of German and Portuguese.
+I am currently teaching languages in an independent school and continuing my own studies of German and Portuguese.
 My other interests and independent study include music, philosophy, spirituality, neuroscience and nutrition.